-If combustion air is taken from the heated space, the two openings must each have a free area of at least one square inch per 1,000 Btuh of total input of all appliances in the confined space, but not less than 100 square inches of free area.
-See Figure 2 and the Example below.
+If combustion air is taken from the heated space, the two openings must each have a free area of at least one square inch per 1,000 Btuh of total input of all appliances in the confined space, but not less than 100 square inches of free area (Figure 1).
+See example.